devchat-ai/gopool/README.md

 - **Graceful Shutdown**: GoPool can shut down gracefully.
 It stops accepting new tasks and waits for all ongoing tasks to complete before shutting down when there are no more tasks or a shutdown signal is received.

-- **Error Handling**: GoPool can handle errors that occur during task execution.
+- **Task Error Handling**: GoPool can handle errors that occur during task execution.

 - **Task Timeout Handling**: GoPool can handle task execution timeouts.
 If a task is not completed within the specified timeout period, the task is considered failed and a timeout error is returned.